ygg-lang/oaks/projects/oaks/src/readme.md

 # 🌳 Oaks: The Oak Language Framework Facade

+The main facade for the Oak language framework.

+This crate re-exports the most commonly used types and traits from the various sub-crates in the Oak ecosystem, providing a single entry point for building language services and tools.

 `oaks` is the main entry point and facade for the Oak language framework. it provides a unified and simplified API by re-exporting the most commonly used components from across the Oak ecosystem.

 ## 🚀 Overview